 The M1 runs north-south like a spine through the middle of Central England from North London to North Yorkshire, while the M40 is a fast route from West London to the Midlands.
 The M5 (and M50 spur) helps to connect Herefordshire and Worcestershire, linking to the M6 to reach the West Midlands, Staffordshire and Cheshire.

 The east and west extremities of this large region can also be accessed using the cross-country section of the M6 – from junction 19 of the M1, through Birmingham to the M5/M6 intersection.
 To avoid congestion through the city, an alternative is to take the M6 toll road.
-Prices vary depending on day (6.00-23.00), night (23.00-6.00) or weekend, although the fee is significantly more expensive (averaging £5-£6 more) for motorhomes, which are specified as Class 4 for the purposes of the toll road, than cars.
-However, on presentation of a valid Caravan Club membership card, motorhome users are charged the price of a car.
+Prices vary depending on day (5.00-23.00), night (23.00-5.00) or weekend, although the fee is significantly more expensive (averaging £5-£6 more) for motorhomes, which are specified as Class 4 for the purposes of the toll road, than cars.

 No major routes within the region are inadvisable for motorhomes but extra care should be taken within the counties of Herefordshire and Shropshire where rural roads can be particularly narrow and twisty.

 Watch, too, for minor roads within the Peak District, particularly Winnats Pass (gradient 1:5) between Sparrow Pit to Castleton and the road from Mam Tor to Edale.

 Cheap overnight stops